JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 ## Examples

-In the field of non-linear optimization, find critical points of a continuous function frequently involve linear systems with hessian and jacobian matrices.
+In the field of non-linear optimization, find critical points of a continuous function frequently involve linear systems with Hessian and Jacobian matrices.
 Form explicitly these matrices is expensive in term of operations and memory and is unreasonable for high dimensional problems.
-However efficient hessian-vector and jacobian-vector products can be computed with automatic differentiation tools and used within Krylov solvers.
+However efficient Hessian-vector and Jacobian-vector products can be computed with automatic differentiation tools and used within Krylov solvers.
 Variants without and with matrix-free operators are presented for two well-known optimization methods.

 At each iteration of the **Newton** method applied on a convex function $f : \mathbb{R}^n \rightarrow \mathbb{R}$, a descent direction direction is determined by minimizing the quadratic Taylor model of $f$ :